SeanYeatts/SolidWrap/README.rst

 ------------
 - Intuitive Pythonic syntax for interacting with SolidWorks models & manipulating PDM states
 - B
-- Full API documentation that details the inner-workings of the module.
+- Full API documentation detailing the inner-workings of the module.

 Quickstart
 ----------